Skip to main content

 Does one size fit all?

-More than half of states have created court navigator programs.
+More than half of states have court navigator programs.
 Some programs have existed for many years.
 In other areas, courts are just beginning to explore how they might start a navigator program.

 Getting started